 - Dizziness, a severe headache, or vision loss

-Seek care immediately for your loved one if:
+Seek care immediately if:

-- He falls without hitting his head.
+- A fall without hitting his or her head

-- You notice new or worsening symptoms.
+- New or worsening symptoms

 Know the warning signs of a stroke:

-The word F.A.S.T. can help you remember and recognize warning signs of a stroke.
+The words BE FAST can help you remember and recognize warning signs of a stroke:

-- F = Face: One side of the face droops.
+- F = Face: Face droops on one side

-- A = Arms: One arm starts to drop when both arms are raised.
+- A = Arms: Arm drops when both arms are raised

 - S = Speech: Speech is slurred or sounds different

 Understand your loved one's strengths and weaknesses:

-Understand your loved one's treatment plan:
+Understand the treatment plan: